antoinejeannot/daidai/README.md

 Assets have several important characteristics:

 1. They are computed once and cached, making them efficient for repeated use
-2. They can depend on other assets or files
+2. They can depend on other assets or artifacts
 3. They are automatically cleaned up when no longer needed
 4. They can implement resource cleanup through generator functions